eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 1. Create an `env.properties` file in the root of the Appsody project.
    - **Caution:** Do not commit the `env.properties` file to your source repository if it contains confidential information, such as passwords.
 To avoid including sensitive information in your project, you can include the `env.properties` file as a reference, for more information, see [Referencing files external to a project](referencing-files.html).
 2. Define your environment variables in this file by using the standard properties format.
 This format features one `name=value` entry per line.
-3. Set `CW_NETWORKS` environment variables for Appsody projects.
+    * One of the environment variables you can set is `CW_NETWORKS`, a space delimited list of docker networks the Appsody application can join.
-4. If autobuild is enabled, Codewind automatically rebuilds the project to pick up the environment values.
+3. If autobuild is enabled, Codewind automatically rebuilds the project to pick up the environment values.
 If autobuild is not enabled, new values take effect the next time you rebuild the project.